conan-io/docs/installation.rst

       virtualenv in another location or upgrade your Python installation.
     - Some Linux distros, such as Linux Mint, require a restart (shell restart, or logout/system if not enough) after installation, so Conan is found in the path.
-    - Windows, Python 3 installation can fail installing the ``wrapt`` dependency because of a bug in **pip**.
+    - In Windows, Python 3 installation can fail installing the ``wrapt`` dependency because of a bug in **pip**.
 Information about this issue and workarounds is available here: https://github.com/GrahamDumpleton/wrapt/issues/112.
     - Conan works with Python 2.7, but not all features are available when not using Python 3.x starting with version 1.6